-Susan Wojcicki, CEO of YouTube, reveals her five priorities for creators this year on YouTube’s Creators blog.
+Susan Wojcicki, CEO of YouTube, has revealed her five priorities for creators this year on YouTube’s Creator Blog.

-Creators have also flagged issues with ‘machine learning’ techniques, that many feel restricts or demonetises content at random.
+Creators have also flagged issues with machine learning techniques that many feel restrict or demonetise content at random.
 Susan addresses this by reaffirming YouTube’s plans to increase human involvement in this process, bringing the overall number of moderation staff “working to address content that might violate our policies to over 10,000”.

 This move will also help with tightening and enforcing policies on the platform.
-Acknowledging that there is often misleading and sometimes harmful content posted on YouTube, Susan hopes an increase in human involvement will achieve a safer and more responsible environment.
+Acknowledging that there is often misleading and sometimes harmful content posted on YouTube, Susan expresses her hope that an increase in human involvement will achieve a safer and more responsible environment.

 This includes “developing policies that would lead to consequences if a creator does something egregious that causes significant harm”.
 She also outlines the work YouTube do with the Anti-Defamation League and the National Suicide Prevention Lifeline in the US.

-Revealing her own passion for education, Susan talks about the diverse nature of educational content on YouTube and how she wants to increase investment in it.
+Revealing her own passion for education, Susan also writes about the diverse nature of educational content on YouTube and how she wants to increase investment in it.

 “As YouTube grows, I want to remain focused on our mission to give everyone a voice and show them the world,” she states.
 “It’s my commitment in 2018 to ensure we do this responsibly, with greater openness, smarter policies, more engaging products, more revenue for creators, and a higher emphasis on learning and education.”